rainerb16/rainerb16/README.md

 and curious learner with a willingness to learn.
 I'm looking forward to entering the tech industry and seeking an internship or junior role towards the end of my studies.

-Things I do with my spare time include camping, fishing, and play old school retro 2d games.
+Things I do with my spare time include camping, fishing, and playing old school retro 2d games.

 - 😄  Pronouns: They/Them